-On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 2, we are of the view that our conclusions in this memorandum in relation to an English Company would also apply to an English Investment Firm, including in the event of its becoming subject to: (a) one of the forms of insolvency proceeding under the Insolvency Act 1986; (b) the special resolution regime under the Banking Act; or (c) special administration under the Investment Bank Special Administration Regulations 2011.
+On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 2, we are of the view that our conclusions in this memorandum in relation to an English Company would also apply to an English Investment Firm, including in the event of its becoming subject to: (a) one of the forms of insolvency proceeding under the Insolvency Act 1986; (b) the special resolution regime under the Banking ActBank Administration Procedure; or (c) special administration under the Investment Bank Special Administration - Regulations 2011; (d) Special Administration (Bank Administration); or (e) the SRR.

-The conclusions in part 1 of this Annex are subject to the discussion below.
+The conclusions in part-paragraph1 of this Annex are subject to the discussion below.

-2.1 Insolvency proceedings under the Insolvency Act 1986 or scheme of arrangement under the Companies Act 2006

-The insolvency proceedings applicable to an English Company may also apply to an English Investment Firm, subject to the qualification that the Regulators have certain powers to initiate and to intervene in insolvency proceedings in relation to an English Investment Firm.
+2.1 Insolvency proceedings under the Insolvency Act 1986 or scheme of arrangement under the Companies Act 2006 initiate and to intervene in insolvency proceedings in relation to an English Investment Firm.
 Neither the existence nor the possibility of the exercise of any of these powers would have a material and adverse effect on our conclusions in this memorandum as they would apply to an English Investment Firm.